joncamfield/satcommthreats/en.md

 ## Device Legality and Seizure

-Satellite communication tools, from phones to more robust data connection setups, are often tightly regulated or outright illegal.
+Satellite communication tools, from phones to more robust data connection setups, are often tightly regulated and may be illegal.
 OSAC's July 2021 report here:
 <https://www.osac.gov/Content/Report/9db45731-1eec-477a-a7af-1bf950cb4013>
 has a list of countries where sat phones are known to be illegal.